 The Tar Heel State is a land of contrasts, stretching from the East Coast’s highest peak, Mount Mitchell, through the Piedmont and Coastal Plain to the shifting dunes of the Outer Banks.
-That same diversity shines through in the state’s cuisine (the best of which we’ve rounded up as part of our first annual guide to the best food and drink in every state), and that holds true for more than just barbecue — though some North Carolinians would probably be willing to fight you over the best way to baste a hog at a pig pickin’.
+That same diversity shines through in the state’s cuisine (the best of which we’ve rounded up as part of our second annual guide to the best food and drink in every state), and that holds true for more than just barbecue — though some North Carolinians would probably be willing to fight you over the best way to baste a hog at a pig pickin’.

 The Old North State’s wide-ranging cuisine is reflected in our list of the state’s best eats.
 Twelve different cities and towns are represented, from the booming craft beer scene in Asheville to the delicious yet divisive barbecue of Lexington, and from cosmopolitan tacos in newly trendy Durham to fresh seafood in Southport at the mouth of the Cape Fear River.
-There’s so much good food everywhere that the state’s largest city, Charlotte, only features in three of our 24 selections.

 Given the rich food landscape in the Land of the Longleaf Pine, how did we go about choosing the best eats in the entire state?
 Over the course of the past year we’ve honored everything from its best hot dogs and fried chicken to its best bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs..
 We’ve compiled these into individual slideshows celebrating the best food and drink in every state, and you can find our North Carolina gallery here.